bushrakalaji/bushrakalaji/README.md

 - 👋 Hi, I’m @bushrakalaji
 - :syria: From Aleppo , Syria.
-- :svalbard_jan_mayen: Live in Hagan, Norway.
+- :svalbard_jan_mayen: Live in Norway.
 - :computer: Front-end dev student at Noroff school of technology.
 - :heartbeat: I love to practice everything related to art and design.
 - :woman_technologist: I have the ability to learn new stuff and use it as development material.